genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 ```

 !!! note "templateId"
     You can include an optional parameter **"templateId"** to specify which template should be associated with the loaded data.
-You will need to provide the accession of the desired template, which can be obtained the Template Editor.
+You will need to provide the accession of the desired template, which can be obtained from Template Editor.
 If the "templateId" parameter is not specified, the default template set for the instance will be used.

 Example of the curl call:
 ```default